 - Columns: Problem Type

-- Values: COUNT(Ticket Number), AVG(Time Tracked)
+- Values: Count(Ticket Number), Average(Time Tracked)

 - Filters: Tag Status, Tag Site